Need a crash course on Bitcoin layers?

 What Is a Mainnet?

 A mainnet refers to the live production environment for a particular blockchain.
-When developers deploy code to a mainnet, their code is publicly available to all users, and that code can interact with other apps deployed on the network.
+When developers deploy code to a mainnet, that code is now publicly available: users can interact with that code, and other contracts can interact with that code.

-Typically, each blockchain has its own mainnet—whether Bitcoin, Ethereum, or Polygon.
-In Web3 development, launching on the mainnet happens at the end of the development cycle, after extensive testing on both devnet and testnet.
-After deploying code to mainnet, your code is now live on the blockchain—congrats!—and can interact and respond to other users and their real world assets.
+Typically, each blockchain has its own mainnet—whether Bitcoin, Ethereum, or Stacks.
+When you refer to the “Bitcoin network”, you’re talking about mainnet.
+In Web3 development, launching on mainnet happens at the end of the development cycle, after extensive testing on both devnet and testnet.
+After deploying code to mainnet, your code is now live on the blockchain—congrats!—and users can interact with your code directly, make deposits, or do whatever it is your code is designed to do.

 Importance of Mainnet to Web3 Developers